CultureHistoryUnraveling the Mystery: The Origins of Iceland's Name

 The Future

-While climate change has been an ongoing issue over the past thousand years for both Greenland and Iceland, the current warming temperatures are now seriously affecting Greenland.
-The ice sheet in Greenland is melting, making Iceland colder due to constantly melting ice causing the North Atlantic Ocean to become chillier.
+While climate change has been an ongoing issue for both Greenland and Iceland over the past thousand years, the current warming temperatures are now seriously affecting Greenland.
+The ice sheet in Greenland is melting, making Iceland colder due to the constant melting of ice, causing the North Atlantic Ocean to become chillier.
 Since colder temperatures slow the Gulf Stream, the warm water from the Gulf of Mexico will no longer make it to Iceland.
 If this does continue over time, Iceland and Greenland could switch climates.
-Thus, ironically fulfilling the Greenland and Iceland name controversy.
+Thus, ironically, fullfilling the Greenland and Iceland name controversy.

-So why is Iceland Called Iceland when Iceland is green, and Greenland is ice?
+So why is Iceland called "Iceland" and Greeland "Greeland" when Iceland is green and Greenland is ice?
 It all started with a story about Vikings.
 Then climate change took over, and now the story is coming true.
 What happens in the future to Greenland is not certain.
 Only time will tell.
 Until then, we will enjoy both countries for their natural beauty and quaint towns, even if they are misnomered.

 Latest Blog Posts